Yash-Raj-2403/ClinRoute/README.md

 A comprehensive healthcare platform featuring AI-powered triage assessment, real-time consultations, and clinical workflow automation.
 Styled with a modern, Zocdoc-inspired design system.

-## 🏥 Overview
+## 🏥 Overview 2

 ClinRoute is a full-stack healthcare application that streamlines the patient journey from symptom submission to diagnosis.
-The platform features:
+The platform features:they are given below :

 - **AI-Powered Triage**: Intelligent symptom analysis and priority scoring
 - **Patient Portal**: Easy symptom submission, consultation tracking, and health records